angr/angr-doc/docs/paths.md

 ## SimActions Redux

 The SimActions from deep within simuvex are exported for much easier access through the Path.
 Actions are part of the path's history (Path.actions), so the same rules as the other history items about iterating over them still apply.
-The actions are a flat list here, instead of the per-statement way they're present in SimIRSBs.

 When paths grow long, stored SimActions can be a serious source of memory consumption.
 Because of this, by default all but the most recent SimActions are discarded.
 To disable this behavior, enable the `TRACK_ACTION_HISTORY` state option.